openbikesensor/portal/UPGRADING.md

 explicitly.
 Once we implement them, their usage will be described in the [README](./README.md).

+## 0.4.0

+* Rebuild your image, this may take longer than usual, as it will compile `osm2pgsql` for you.
+Next time, it should be in your docker build cache and be fast again.
+* Add new config flags: `VERBOSE`, `LEAN_MODE`, `POSTGRES_POOL_SIZE`,
+  `POSTGRES_MAX_OVERFLOW`.
+Check the example config for sane default values.
+* Re-run `tools/prepare_sql_tiles.py` again (see README)
+* It has been made easier to import OSM data, check [deployment/README.md](deployment/README.md) for the sections "Download OpenStreetMap maps" and "Import OpenStreetMap data".
+You can now download multiple .pbf files and then import them at once, using the docker image built with the `Dockerfile`.
+Alternatively, you can choose to enable [lean mode](docs/lean-mode.md).
+You do not need to reimport data, but setting this up now will make your life easier in the long run ;)

 ## v0.2 to v0.3 (MongoDB to PostgreSQL)